globaltravelreport/global-travel-report/content/articles/fly-direct-to-copenhagen-from-australia-with-china-eastern.md

 imageLink: 'https://unsplash.com'
 slug: fly-direct-to-copenhagen-from-australia-with-china-eastern
 metaTitle: Fly Direct to Copenhagen from Australia with China Eastern
-metaDescription: "  In a move that's sure to excite Australian globetrotters, China Eastern Airlines is expanding its wings with new flights to Copenhagen.
-This addition ..."
+metaDescription: '  In a move that''s sure to excite Australian globetrotters, China Eastern Airlines is expanding its wings with new flights to Copenhagen.
+This addition ...'
 keywords: ''
 originalTitle: China Eastern Airlines to add Copenhagen flights - Business Traveller
 photographer: